JamesRadtke-RedHat/iTunesToRhythm/README.md

 Note: if running this tool on a Mac, iTunes is directly supported by using "itunes" as the source or destination.
 One could for instance, import from amarok directly into ituns on a Mac.
 On Windows, Windows Media Player is supported by using "wmp" as the source or destination.

+Note 2: after updating iTunes Music Library.xml, one needs to re-create iTunes library and playlists.
+See http://support.apple.com/kb/HT1451 for a howto.

 <h2>Examples:</h2>

 Copy statistics from RhythmBox to an Amarok mysql database, excluding ratings: